-Comparative Criminal Justice is a one-year master programme at the renowned Leiden Law School of Leiden University.
+Comparative Criminal Justice is a one-year master's programme at the renowned Leiden Law School of Leiden University.
 The programme explores contemporary criminal justice developments and challenges from legal and criminological perspectives.
 It is unique in its cross-national and multidisciplinary scope.

 Professor of Criminology

-“Only when you learn about other criminal justice systems, you can start to understand your own.”
+'Only when you learn about other criminal justice systems, can you start to understand your own.'

 Professor of European Criminal Law

-“European integration provides an important impetus to engage in a comparative study of national criminal justice systems."
+'European integration provides an important impetus to engage in a comparative study of national criminal justice systems.'